List of birds of Spain: Gulls, terns, and skimmers

-Laridae is a family of medium to large seabirds, the gulls, terns, and skimmers.
-Gulls are typically grey or white, often with black markings on the head or wings.
-They have stout, longish bills and webbed feet.
-Terns are a group of generally medium to large seabirds typically with grey or white plumage, often with black markings on the head.
-Most terns hunt fish by diving but some pick insects off the surface of fresh water.
-Terns are generally long-lived birds, with several species known to live in excess of 30 years.
+Laridae is a family of medium to large seabirds, including the gulls and terns.
+Gulls are typically medium sized to large, grey or white, often with black markings on the head or wings; they have stout, longish bills and webbed feet.
+Terns are a group of smaller to medium size seabirds typically with grey or white plumage, often with black markings on the head; most hunt fish by diving but some pick insects off the surface of fresh water.
+Gulls and terns are generally long-lived birds, with several species known to live in excess of 30 years.